 - read the introduction and conclusion

-- read actively - write in the margins, highlight phrases, write summaries, take note of major and minor points
+- read actively - write in the margins, highlight phrases, take note of important points

-After you read think over what you have read.
+After reading think over what you have read.
 Make a brief summary of the main ideas and concepts in the text.